ESMValGroup/ESMValCore/docker/docker_guide.md

 and directories for input and output files need to be created in advance.
 Below are few user scenerios.

-### 1. Input and output directories are located in the same directory
+### 1. Input and output directories are located in the same director

 ```sh
 docker run -v <local_data>:/data/ esmvalgroup/esmvaltool:2.0 nml/<namelist_name>.xml